BrentMatthewOrtizo/CPSC_380_Proj1/README.md

 Kayode Binitie contacted the professor via email to clarify termination behavior and bounded buffer semantics.

-The **man7 Linux manual pages** were used as references for POSIX system calls such as:
+The **man7 Linux manual pages** were used as references for POSIX system calls including:
 - `shm_open()`
 - `mmap()`
 - `fork()`